brunomorency/simple-lambda-router/README.md

 Your handler function must return a Promise.
 It resolves to an object that must contains a `statusCode` and `body` property, it may also contain a `headers` property:

 - If `body` is an object, it will go through `JSON.stringify()` before being sent back as the response body.
 - HTTP headers defined in the `headers` property are included in the response in addition to those included in the initial `Router.route()` call.
-If a given header is defined in both places, the value given in the here as precedence.
+If the same HTTP header is defined in both places, the value in the promise resolution of the handler has precedence.

 If your Promise is rejected or has uncaught exceptions, the router will send a `500 Internal Server Error` response back to lambda.
 You can reject with a specific HTTP error as follows: